Astros vs. Reds Player Props Betting Odds

 Bregman Stats

 - Alex Bregman has eight doubles, a triple, nine home runs, 37 walks and 39 RBI (63 total hits).
-He's also swiped one base.
+He's also stolen one base.

 Bregman Recent Games